-The error is inside the method Release() and it is related to the recording a null value in the last released (rightmost) cell in the shelter.
+The error appears to be inside the method Release() and it is related to the recording of a null value in the last released (rightmost) cell of the shelter.
 The problem is that we are trying to use the default value for a reference type, but we are not sure whether this type is a reference type or a primitive.
-Therefore the compiler displays the errors above.
+Therefore, the compiler displays the above error.
 If the type AnimalShelter is instantiated by a structure and not by a class, then the null value is not valid.

-To handle this problem, in our code we have to use the construct default(T) instead of null, which returns the default value for the particular type that will be used instead of T. As we know, the default value for reference type is null, and for numeric types – zero.
-We can make the following change:
+To handle this problem, we have to use the construct default(T) instead of null, which returns the default value for the particular type that will be used instead of T. As we know, the default value for a reference type is null and for numeric types it is zero.
+We make the following change: